Presbyterian Chapel, Rossett

-The Presbyterian Chapel, Rossett, is in Station Road, Rossett, Wrexham County Borough, Wales.
+The Presbyterian Chapel, Rossett, is on Station Road, in Rossett, Wrexham County Borough, Wales.
 It continues to be active as a Welsh Presbyterian church.

 The church was built in 1875 to a design by the Chester architect John Douglas.
 It has lancet windows and a flèche which is tiered at its base.
 At the end of the gable is a timber porch.